 Waigeo is similarly blessed with a rich variety of fish life.
-Lion fish are hanging around between rocks and you might also catch a glimpse of a juvenile emperor angelfish with its hypnotic colour scheme and clownfish peeking out of anemone.
-Fish life is also the main spectacle at Dampier Strait with shoals of trevallies and tuna which can be so huge they effect the visibility in places.
+Lionfish are hanging around between rocks and you might also catch a glimpse of a juvenile emperor angelfish with its hypnotic colour scheme and clownfish peeking out of an anemone.
+Fish life is also the main spectacle at Dampier Strait with shoals of trevallies and tuna which can be so huge they affect the visibility in places.
 The current is particularly hard in this area and it is normally a drift dive.
 A must-visit during your dive safari.

 Mansuar is the place to be for bigger stuff.
 Here is where the groups of mantas can be seen gracefully swooping past.
 Turtles are also frequent visitors feeding around the reef along with a host of fish life and beautiful corals.

 Cenderawasih Bay, on the other hand, is where you can go to try and find whale sharks.
 There is a special relationship between these gentle giants and the local fishermen who believe in the luck.
 They traditionally give fish to the whale shark to bring luck as well which means that there can be several in this area at a time.
 There isn’t really a season for whale sharks here either so there really is a good chance to dive with them all year round.

 Top Tips For divers

 - Sea conditions are usually good here but the currents are quite strong so this isn’t really a place for brand new divers.